 One area of serious concern resulting from the intertwined relationship between consultants and regulators is the lack of accountability.
 Consulting firms are often private, with little oversight or transparency in how they operate. ((Id.))
 It is difficult to assess the financial incentives that a firm may have.
-There have been reports of firms “[missing] serious problems or [giving] the banks a free pass” after being hired by regulators “to find and to fix illegal activity.”8 Such reports raise doubts as to whether consultants can effectively fulfill their responsibilities.
+There have been reports of firms “[missing] serious problems or [giving] the banks a free pass” after being hired by regulators “to find and to fix illegal activity.” ((Id.))
+Such reports raise doubts as to whether consultants can effectively fulfill their responsibilities.
 The lack of oversight and transparency increases the potential for a conflict of interest to exist.
 Rules and regulations increasing accountability should therefore be implemented.

 In reality, there remains the need for consultants to act as quasi-regulators on behalf of the regulatory agencies.
-Regulators are simply unable to do all the work without the help of outside consultants.17 The Office of the Comptroller and Currency claimed that it would need to either quadruple its staff or to shut down its regular bank examination program in order to meet its regulatory responsibilities without the use of consultants. ((Id.))
+Regulators are simply unable to do all the work without the help of outside consultants. ((Id. (quoting Daniel P. Stipano, the deputy general counsel of the OCC, “The problem with having the OCC do the work itself is it is just beyond the means of every federal banker regulator to do this”).))
+The Office of the Comptroller and Currency claimed that it would need to either quadruple its staff or to shut down its regular bank examination program in order to meet its regulatory responsibilities without the use of consultants. ((Id.))
 Furthermore, regulators may not have the special training or expertise that a consultant might have for very specialized issues. ((See Hearings, supra note 1.))

 In addition, financial institutions also need the help of outside, presumably independent, consultants.
 Although the current issue of consultants not being independent is clear, it is nevertheless important that financial institutions hire outside investigators.
 This is not much different from accounting firms auditing companies.
 The issue, then, is making sure that the consulting firms are indeed independent and free from the financial pressures of their client banks.